800-937-8398 Call us for a free quote Contact us

 How to get rid of carpenter bees in Oregon

-If carpenter bees are digging into your wood, you will likely feel the urge to get rid of them right away and might be tempted to use a do-it-yourself method.
+If carpenter bees are digging into the wooden structures around property, you might be tempted to use a do-it-yourself method to remove the bees.
 But do not try to eliminate a stinging pest issue on your own; rather, contact a reliable pest control professional.
 Western Exterminator is skilled in carpenter bee control and will use the appropriate tactic to get rid of the problem.

 When you contact us, we will visit your property and conduct an inspection to confirm that the pests are indeed carpenter bees and see where the damage is located.
 Control may include liquid or dust chemical treatments to the bee galleries.

-Western Exterminator is your local expert in carpenter bee removal in Oregon and we will work with you to alleviate your fears about stinging pests.
-If you have seen carpenter bees at your home or business, get in touch with us today!
+Western Exterminator is your local expert in Oregon carpenter bees and we will work with you to alleviate your fears about stinging pests.
+If you have seen carpenter bees at your home or business get in touch with us today.

 Seeing pests in your home?